 Different instruments sound different.
 Simple, right?
 Something to consider is an instrument’s ADSR Envelope.
 All this means is how an instrument handles a single note.

 For example, a Flute can hold a note as long as a player can blow into it, but Piano and Guitar fade out over time.
 A Pad usually fades in and sustains, but a snare drum hits once and can’t hold notes without rolling.

 If your reference uses an instrument with a particular ADSR Envelope, swap it with an instrument that has a different ADSR Envelope.
 This will usually add or subtract from the intensity, forcing you to add or subtract elements within the piece.

-TIP: If you're interested in how I chose the elements I did, I'd recommend my article on Counter Melodies.
+If you’re interested in how I chose the elements, check out my article on Counter Melodies.